 The defense intelligence sensor installed in RISAT 2BR1 has been made in India only.
 Due to the presence of X band SAR capability in this satellite, this satellite will be able to take clear pictures in all seasons even if there is no darkness in the night.

-From this satellite, very clear pictures of any particular area can be taken.
+This satellite can take very clear pictures of any particular area.
 It will take pictures of about a hundred km area and send it to the ground where these pictures can be analyzed.

 It has been specially designed to prevent infiltration on the borders, especially from Pakistan.
 This satellite will also be helpful in giving accurate information about the terrorist gathering crossing the Indian border.
 This is the 50th launch of PSLV.
 Apart from this, the satellite will also be supported during times of agriculture, forest, and disaster.